curl/curl/docs/libcurl/opts/CURLOPT_PROTOCOLS_STR.md

 all, you may enable protocols that were not supported the day you write this but are introduced in a future libcurl version.

 curl_version_info(3) can be used to get a list of all supported protocols in the current libcurl.
 CURLINFO_SCHEME(3) is the recommended way to figure out the protocol used in a previous transfer.

+Using this option multiple times makes the last set string override the previous ones.
+Set it to NULL to restore to the internal default.

 # DEFAULT